Converting Fractions to Percentages Practice Problems

 The second stage -

-We will reduce the fraction we received as much as possible and reach the final answer.
+We reduce the fraction that we obtained as much as possible in order to achieve the final answer.

 Converting Fractions to Percentages